To Infinity and Beyond: A General Framework for Scaling Economic Theories: Matching Theory

+A notable strength of our approach is that it is agnostic to the methods used to prove the finite result being scaled.
+Therefore, the same proof can be used to scale similar statements even when the finite-case proofs of these statements hinge on very different tools.
+As an illustration, we use essentially the same proof as in \cref{matching-warmup} to scale to infinite markets the result of \citet{nguyen2018couples} on existence of near-feasible stable matching with couples, despite their proof using an approach that is quite different from those used to prove \cref{stable-finite}.

-Like \citeN{nguyen2018couples}, we study the standard matching with couples model \citep[e.g.,][]{Roth1984rural,KlausKlijn2005,KPR2010,ashlagi2011stability}.
-In this model, a market is a tuple $(D,H,\prefs{D},\prefs{H},k)$ where $D$ is the union of the set $D^1$ and the set $D^2$ of couples, $H$ is a set of hospitals, $k\equiv \{k_h\}_{h\in H}$ is a vector of hospital capacities, $\prefs{H}$ is a profile of rankings for the hospitals over the doctors consisting, for each man $h\in H$, of a linearly ordered ranking over doctors that either is finite, or specifies hospital $h$'s $n$th-choice doctor for every $n\in\NN$.
-Hospitals preferences are \emph{responsive}---from any set of available doctors they choose the highest-ranked ones up to the hospital's capacity (always rejecting unranked doctors). $\prefs{D}=\left(\prefs{D^1},\prefs{D^2}\right)$, is a profile of doctor preferences.
-Single doctors' preferences, $\prefs{D^1}$, are similarly defined.
-For couples, the definition is also similar with the exception that $\prefs{D^2}$ is a linearly ordered ranking over ordered pairs in $(H\cup\{\emptyset\})\times(H\cup\{\emptyset\})\setminus\{(\emptyset,\emptyset)\}$, representing the assignment of the first, and second, member of the couple, that the couple prefer to both being unmatched.
+Following \citeN{nguyen2018couples}, we study the standard matching with couples model \citep[e.g.,][]{Roth1984rural,KlausKlijn2005,KPR2010,ashlagi2011stability}.
+In this model, a market is a tuple $\couplesmarket$, where $D$ is the disjoint union of the set of single doctors, $D^1,$ and all the doctors in the set $D^2$ of couples of doctors; $H$ is a set of hospitals, $k=\{k_h\}_{h\in H}$ is a vector of hospital capacities; and $\prefs{H}$ is a profile of rankings for the hospitals over the doctors consisting, for each hospital $h\in H$, of a linearly ordered ranking over doctors that either is finite, or specifies hospital $h$'s $n$th-ranked doctor for every $n\in\NN$.
+Hospitals preferences are \emph{responsive}---from any set of available doctors they choose the highest-ranked ones up to the hospital's capacity (always rejecting unranked doctors). $\prefs{D}=\left(\prefs{D^1},\prefs{D^2}\right)$, is a profile of doctor preference lists.
+Single doctors' preference lists, $\prefs{D^1}$, are defined as in \cref{matching-warmup}.
+For couples, $\prefs{D^2}$ is a linearly ordered preference list over ordered pairs in $(H\cup\{\emptyset\})\times(H\cup\{\emptyset\})\setminus\{(\emptyset,\emptyset)\}$, representing the assignment of the first, and second, member of the couple, that the couple prefer to both being unmatched.
+Each such preference list either is finite, or specifies the couple's $n$th-ranked hospital pair for every $n\in\NN$.